pandaproject/panda/docs/api.rst

 Datasets
 ========

-Datasets are referenced by slug, rather than integer id.
+Datasets are identified by slug, rather than by integer id (though they do have one).

 Schema
 ------